 Again, this only applies to CBD products made from hemp.
 You can’t walk into a medical dispensary and walk out with cannabis oil that contains THC without flashing your medical card and state ID.

 Some of the larger pharmacy chains such as Walmart and CVS are also now offering CBD-infused skin creams designed to relieve pain and skin conditions.

-Can I legally grow hemp in Pennsylvania?
+Can I grow hemp in PA?

-Sorry.
+Nope.
 In order to grow hemp in Pennsylvania, you need to have a hemp farming license.
 And to get a hemp farming license you’ll need to apply to the state.
 Your application needs to include your operational plan such as where it will be grown, how much will be grown, what strains will be grown, what security measures will be in place and so on and so forth.